-In 2013,NFHA and Wells Fargo Bank announced a settlement of an REO HUD discrimination complaint, involving in part paying \$27 million to NFHA and local fair housing organizations to assist 19 cities to promote home ownership, neighborhood stabilization, property rehabilitation, and development in
+In 2013, NFHA and Wells Fargo Bank announced a settlement of an REO HUD discrimination complaint, involving payment by Wells Fargo of \$27 million to NFHA and local fair housing organizations to assist 19 cities to promote home ownership, neighborhood stabilization, property rehabilitation, and development in communities of color.53 Such funds serve to buttress communities of color and to build opportunity in neighborhoods shut out of the housing market.
+54 jurisdictions to pursue these cases.
+51